 - Employees can be more productive and loyal using their own computing devices

-- Cost-cutting of cloud services empowers businesses to improve productivity
+- Cost-cutting of cloud services empowers enterprises to improve productivity

 But a business must first establish a digital transition strategy to make a digital ecosystem work effectively.
 Many executives now realize that choosing the right digital technology can stimulate revenue growth.